diversable/maurice/README.md

   - new
     - env [env name]: create a new environment in the current directory (default) or with the specified env name
   - jl: start Julia with current directory environment activated
-    - run: (same as above - start Julia with curr. dir. activated)
+    - run [?environment_name]: (same as above) Start the Julia REPL with curr. dir. activated if no arg is supplied, or start the specified env by adding an argument
-    - pluto: start Pluto.jl (the notebook environment written in Julia)
+    - pluto: start Pluto.jl (the notebook environment written in Julia); currently, must have pluto installed in the global Julia environment for this command to function properly
-    - edit: open VSCode with the current directory, and start up a Julia process in the terminal for working / testing interactively
+    - edit: open VSCode with the current directory, and start up a Julia process in the terminal for working / testing interactively; currently, VSCOde must already be installed and on the the user's $PATH
-  - pkg: get status of packages
+  - pkg: get status of installed packages
 	- status: get status of packages
 	- add [package_name]: add a package from the Julia registry
 	- remove | rm [package_name]: remove package